zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-solutions-to-address-covid-19/verify-digital-certificates/overview.md

 A user with an .OA digital certificate may simply scan the QR code provided or click on the link to be brought to the verification page before the content is displayed.

-Public officers can visit <https://www.verify.gov.sg> to start the process of verifying digital documents.
+Relevant authorities such as immigration offficers and employers can visit <https://www.verify.gov.sg> to start the process of verifying digital documents that can include travel documentation and health certificates.

 ### Key Features